 Spine surgery has lasting consequences, as it forever changes the lumbar anatomy and biomechanics.
 It’s not like a bad haircut which will grow out over time.
 The anatomical changes are permanent.
+The consequences of minimally invasive spine surgery are truly something to talk about directly.

 We have all seen the ads where a patient who has debilitating, crippling spinal pain is miraculously transformed by minimally invasive surgery.
 No large scars just a small band aid.
 All the patient’s pain and dysfunction is eliminated by this minimal procedure.
+Let’s dig in.

 RC is a 68 year old patient with a 4-year history of low back pain, aggravated by golf and prolonged sitting.
 In March of 2018, he opted to undergo a minimally invasive spine procedure with the hopes of eliminating his low back pain.
 The surgeons widened the bony area where the exiting nerve root emerged (foraminotomy) removed the lamina (laminectomy), removed part of the facet (facetectomy) and trimmed the disc (discectomy).